-|Signature A in J.A.
-Symonds, In the key of blue and other prose essays, first edition, regular issue (1893)|
+|Charles Ricketts, cover design for J.A.
+Symonds, In the key of blue and other prose essays, first edition, bound in tan cloth (1893)|

-|Signature A in J.A.
-Symonds, In the key of blue and other prose essays, first edition, large paper issue (1893)|
+|Charles Ricketts, cover design for J.A.
+Symonds, In the key of blue and other prose essays, first edition, bound in blue cloth (1893)|